CNA Salary Guide 2026: How Much Do CNAs Make by State and Experience

 Base Salary Statistics

-According to the U.S. Bureau of Labor Statistics (2026 data):
+According to the U.S. Bureau of Labor Statistics Occupational Outlook Handbook for Nursing Assistants (May 2024):

 Salary Range Distribution